coldbox-modules/s3sdk/readme.md

  * @awsDomain The Domain used S3 Service (amazonws.com, digitalocean.com).
 Defaults to amazonws.com
  * @encryption_charset The charset for the encryption.
 Defaults to UTF-8.
  * @ssl True if the request should use SSL.
 Defaults to true.
+ * @defaultDelimiter Delimter to use for getBucket calls. "/" is standard to treat keys as file paths
+ * @defaultBucketName Bucket name to use by default
  *
  * @return An AmazonS3 instance.
  */